DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 ```

-Go to a browser now and navigate to the Web App in the URL you obtained in the previous step:  http://54.X.X.44
+Go to your browser now and navigate to the Web App in the IP you obtained in the previous step:  http://54.X.X.44

 **Note:** if you run into issues with reaching the server, it may be worthy to recheck the security group associated with the server, ensure HTTP traffic is allowed.
 Use [this link to the Security Groups documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).

 ![alt text](/res/S3F1.png)